 Such DNS routing chain does not work for all the URN components containing %-encoded characters.
-Therefore in these cases a proper software implementing punycode conversion or routing service has to be developed.
+Therefore, when converting a lex:URN in UTF-8 code to a DNS query, clients MUST perform punycode conversion [RFC5891] before sending the query.

 The resolution service is made up of two elements: a knowledge base (consisting in a catalogue or a set of transformation rules) and a software to query the knowledge base itself.